TheCarrot3702/Yappers/README.md

 ```

 Once the server is running, open your browser and navigate to `http://localhost:4200/`.
 The application will automatically reload whenever you modify any of the source files.
+Log in to the application using, base user username:user and password:user .
+Group admin username:group and password:group.
+Super admin username:super and password:super .

 ## Code scaffolding